 Ultimately, an agency’s ability to morph to the changing environment around them is what drives innovation and keeps the industry fresh and exciting.
 My call to action for everyone within our industry is to move faster, but focus on moving as fast as the consumer and not the market place.
 There has never been a more important and more exciting time to work in media, so grasp the opportunity.

-This piece was originally published in Campaign.
+Originally published in Campaign.